jadijadi/cool-wallet-address-finder/README.md

 - `pattern` (required): The hex pattern to search for in wallet addresses (e.g., '04ad10', 'dead', 'cafe')
 - `num_threads` (optional): Number of CPU cores to use.
 If omitted or set to 0, all available CPUs will be used.

-## Customization

-Edit `src/main.zig` to change:

-- `SEARCH_IN_MNEMONIC`: Set to `true` to search in mnemonic words instead of addresses (default: `false`)

 ## How It Works

-1. Generates random 128-bit entropy
+1. Generates random 32-byte private keys that are valid for secp256k1 (less than curve order)
-2. Converts entropy to 12-word BIP39 mnemonic
-3. Derives seed from mnemonic using hash-based derivation
-4. Derives private key from seed
-5. Derives public key using secp256k1 (simplified implementation)
+2. Derives public key from private key using libsecp256k1
-6. Computes Ethereum address using Keccak-256
+3. Computes Ethereum address using Keccak-256 hash of the public key
-7. Checks if address matches the target pattern
+4. Checks if address matches the target pattern
-8. Repeats until a match is found
+5. Repeats until a match is found

+## Output

+When a matching address is found, the program outputs:
+- **Address**: The Ethereum address in hex format (0x...)
+- **Private Key**: The private key in hex format (can be imported into MetaMask or other wallets)
+- **Public Key**: The uncompressed public key in hex format

 ## Security Note

-This implementation uses simplified cryptographic functions for demonstration.
-For production use:
-- Use a proper secp256k1 library
-- Use proper PBKDF2-SHA512 for seed derivation
-- Use proper BIP32/BIP44 key derivation
-- Validate private keys are within secp256k1 curve order
+This implementation uses the production-grade `libsecp256k1` library for cryptographic operations.
+The generated private keys are cryptographically secure random values that are validated to be within the secp256k1 curve order.

-## Performance

-The time to find a matching address depends on:
-- Pattern length (each additional character multiplies search time by ~16)
-- Pattern complexity
-- CPU performance

-For a 4-character hex pattern, expect thousands to millions of attempts.
+**Important:** Keep your private keys secure.
+Anyone with access to a private key has full control over the associated wallet.

 ## Restarting and Stopping